The visit to the Belum Caves was a

 HOW TO REACH

-This place Belum is in between Tadipatri
+This place, Belum, is between Tadipatri

 and Banaganapalli, and 33 km, 47 km from Jammalamudugu, 86 km from Anantapur, 126

-km from Kadapa, 242 km from Nellore and 396 km from Chennai.
+km from Kadapa, 242 km from Nellore, and 396 km from Chennai.

 LOCATION OF THE BELUM CAVES: